Code-Institute-Submissions/xhulja14-Boutique-Arion_AugResub/README.md

 * Make it easy for the users to navigate and choose their favorite products.
 * Offer different categories of products to choose from.
 * Offer images and a good description of the products.
+* Offer blog posts related with interesting topics about my site

 ## User Requirements and Expectations:

 * Requirements: